Herrygirl2/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Shell Scripting Permissions Tasks
-Task 0: script that switches the current user to the user `betty`
+Task 0: script that switches the current user to the user `-betty`

 Exercise 1: id -un Print the effective user ID of current user.
 Other alternative is whoami